zbsz/test_app/README.md

 Feel free to add more features that you think would be nice and will show your skills.
 Take as much time as you need.

+As always, clean and tested code counts the most.

 ## Suggestions for bonus points

 - lazy loading, client doesn't need to load all available messages on start, notice that messages are sorted,